 Speak with a Beaumont Plant Explosion Attorney: (888) 493-1629

 Every life-changing result our clients ever won began right here.
 With uncertainty, but with hope too.
 Each of them were where you are now: watching their life savings and their future hang in the balance as they looked for a way to pay the mortgage, pay the doctors, pay the bills, etc. And all of them started with a free consultation.
 Call us or use the form below to review your options with a plant injury lawyer.

 Here's how it works: once you call, we go over your best options moving forward.
-If we can help you, we'll cover the costs of the case from start to finish.
+If we can help you, we'll cover the costs of the case.
 All the expenses of the case are advanced against your verdict or settlement, including our fee.
 No bills, no invoices—all you need to worry about is getting better.
 In some cases, the law allows you to even advance some of your basic living expenses, allowing you to get to normal even faster.
-Our firm takes on the risk, so if you don't win your case, we'll absorb the expenses.
-No matter what, you'll never see a bill from us.
+Our plant accident law firm takes on the risk.
+We only collect a fee if we secure a settlement or win a verdict on your behalf.

 Call (888) 493-1629 or contact us online for a 100% free consultation.
-We can explain your options while helping you take the next step.
+Our oil refinery and plant accident lawyers can explain your options and your rights.